 If in doubt, the Church Buildings Department can advise on how best to proceed, and in all cases, the church architect should be kept informed.

-Most repair works identified in a QI Report will probably require consent, but most repairs are now covered by List B and do not require full faculty consent, but please check Lists A and B or consult the Church Buildings Department if in any doubt.
+Most repair works identified in a QI Report will probably require consent, but most repairs are now covered by List B and do not require full faculty consent, but please check both List A and/or List B or consult the Church Buildings Department if in any doubt.

 Choosing a new architect